ValentinViennot/misterw97.github.io/index.md

 > “A great product manager has the brain of an engineer, the heart of a designer, and the speech of a diplomat.” - Deep Nishar

-With a passion for turning ideas into innovative solutions and a strong technical background in communication systems and computer science, I am driven by a mission to increase individual and collective intelligence through open source software.
-As a young executive [product manager](https://www.quora.com/Why-do-engineers-become-product-managers/answer/Fareed-Mosavat?ch=3&share=5287df25&srid=3XLCB) for Canonical, the open-source company behind Ubuntu, I am leading a major initiative to make the Ubuntu brand a leader in container images, including most recently with the publication of a new class of Distroless-type container images: chiselled Ubuntu containers.

-In addition to my technical skills and expertise, I am also passionate about product design, business, and society, and I seek to express and develop my creativity in these areas.
-My personal goals include sharing my technical expertise and leadership, and continuing to learn and grow as a person.
-If you're looking for someone who can turn complex challenges into simple solutions, and make a real impact in the world through open source software, let's work together and make our intelligence soar.
+As an insatiably curious problem-solver, I transform the complexity of the world into innovation.
+My passion for transforming ideas into viable market solutions is rooted in a robust technical background in communication systems and computer science, fortified by T-shaped knowledge that spans a spectrum of modern tech topics and beyond.

+My expertise revolves around dissecting complex systems, strategising impactful changes, and leading high-performing teams towards crafting valuable, influential solutions.
+I'm an ardent advocate for open-source models and values and am driven by a mission to augment individual and collective intelligence.

+In my role as an executive [product manager](https://www.quora.com/Why-do-engineers-become-product-managers/answer/Fareed-Mosavat?ch=3&share=5287df25&srid=3XLCB) for Canonical, I've pioneered initiatives to position Ubuntu at the forefront of container images.
+Most notably, the cutting-edge Distroless-type Ubuntu containers: chiselled Ubuntu images.

+Hand me a problem, and I'll deliver a solution.
+For better or worse, I persist until the job is not just done, but done right.
+I'm always on the lookout for audacious challenges that stretch my entrepreneurial spirit.

-If you would like to discuss interests overlap, opportunities, project ideas, or say hello, please reach out by [email]({{ site.email }}) or on [Twitter]({{ site.twitter }}).
+If you're searching for a partner who turns the intricate into the accessible, ignites change, and elevates collective intelligence, let's connect.
+You can reach me via [email]({{ site.email }}) or [Twitter]({{ site.twitter }}).

 ## Bio